pingcap/tispark/docs/design/2022-03-21-delete-support.md

 ### Functional Tests

 - WHERE clause test
-- Data type test
+- Not support test
 - Can not affect other features.
 For example, SELECT statement after delete should not contain `_tidb_rowid`
-- Delete conflict test
+- Auth test

 ### Compatibility Tests